Everyday Enlightenment: Shunryu Suzuki’s Expression of Zen Practice

-September 23 - December 7
+September 30 - December 6

-Nonresident participants join the practice period at a level of commitment that is appropriate to their circumstances.
+Commuting participants join the practice period at a level of commitment that is appropriate to their circumstances.

 Residential practice period participants join the full practice period schedule, or a limited schedule that includes everything except the daily work practice.
-Residential participants should plan to arrive by the early afternoon of September 23.
+Residential participants should plan to arrive by the early afternoon of September 29.